BIGHOE CHATEAU

 It happened in February of 2022.
 One of our biggest oaks on the property fell.
 We were devastated.
 This oak predated the house by ring counting.

-Its been a hiccup for us as we are ‘still’ waiting for insurance to come through with money for the exterior repairs.
+Its been a hiccup for us as it took over a year for insurance to come through and figure out what they were doing.

 The trunk was approximately 42” in diameter.